userzimmermann/python-modeled.netconf/README.md

 ```

 Now is a good time to verify if that's really correct YANG.
-Just write it to a file...
+Just write it to a file: